 - Mood swings

 Withdrawal is part of the detox process.
-Because detox can be life-threatening, depending on the addiction level and substance, professional monitoring during this process is vital.
+Because detox can be life-threatening, professional monitoring during this process is vital, depending on the addiction level and substance.
 After detox, counselors and therapists will assess clients.

 - Cognitive-Behavioral Therapy: This helps identify thought patterns and behavioral responses.
 This helps coach interrupting pre-conditioned responses, such as reaching for a substance, with something more constructive, such as exercise.